 TV host, producer, public speaker, and journalist

 Barbara’s work has taken her to more than 40 countries and provided opportunities such as interpreting for Mikhail Gorbachev’s entourage, filming a documentary in Georgia, and interviewing Noam Chomsky.
-Among other things, she speaks fluent French and Russian, and is thrilled to host TEDxAarhus 2019 and guide you through the program on October 5.
+Among other things, she speaks fluent French and Russian, and is thrilled to host TEDxAarhus 2019 and guide you through the program.